Waveframe-Labs/Neurotransparency-Doctrine/README.md

 DOI: TBD
 ```

-citation metadata is provided in the root `CITATION.cff` file.
+Citation metadata is provided in the root `CITATION.cff` file.

 ---